Alonixs/cycle-diffusion-group12/blogpost.md

 Philip Schutte
 - Worked on the first research question, together with Alon and Quim.
-- Investigated the source code of the CycleDiffusion paper and implemented the necessary changes in order to run our own experiments.
+- Modified the source code of the CycleDiffusion paper such that we could run our own experiments.
+- Developed the experimental setup and made sure that it worked properly.
+- Gathered all the generated images by running the experimental setup.

 Quim Serra Faber